 Another important result arises when both the Verdoorn coefficient and the import elasticities are endogenous to capacity utilization.
 The higher is the sensibility of labour supply to output, the more the economy is demand determined.
-With exogenous labour supply, the economy might be either partially-demand determined or fully-demand determined, depending on the sensibility of productivity and the volume of imports to factor utilization.
-Conversely, with completely endogenous labour supply growth, the economy is always fully-demand determined.
+With exogenous labour supply, the economy is partially-supply and partially-demand determined; and with completely endogenous labour supply growth, it is fully-demand determined.
+In a contrast to the case mentioned in the last paragraph, for the intermediate case, it is not the time necessary for the adjustment that changes, but the longrun growth rate.
+The closer to a complete endogenous labour supply, the higher share of growth is demand determined.